ssheth7/cryptography/README.md

 #### Encryptor.py
     Python CLI tool that generates Fernet and RSA key pairs to encrypt and decrypt files and directories
 #### DirectoryEncryptor.py
-    Uses symmetric encryption to encrypt and decrypt all files and folders in the current directory
+    Uses symmetric encryption to encrypt and decrypt all files and folders in the current directory and emails the key to an email